 - Hever Castle - Explore the beautiful grounds of this historic castle in Kent on this circular walk

-- Penshurst Place - This circular walk takes you around the lovely Penhurst Estate near Tonbridge in Kent
+- Penshurst Place - This 3 mile circular walk takes you around the lovely Penhurst Estate near Tonbridge in Kent

-- Vanguard Way - This trail runs from the outskirts of London, through Ashdown Forest, Alfriston and Cuckmere Valley to the stunning East Sussex coast
+- Vanguard Way - This 66 mile trail runs from the outskirts of London, through Ashdown Forest, Alfriston and Cuckmere Valley to the stunning East Sussex coast.

 - Staffhurst Wood - This woodland area near Tandridge is popular with walkers in spring when there are carpets of pretty bluebells and a nice woodland pond to see

 After your exercise head to the The Old Eden on the High Street at postcode TN8 5AX.
-The award-winning family run historic traditional pub has an nice beer garden to relax in.
+The award-winning family run historic traditional pub has a nice beer garden to relax in.